Key Takeaways

 biBerk

-biBerk ranks fourth overall in Washington, offering competitive premiums despite lower rankings for customer experience and coverage flexibility.
-Washington cleaning businesses save 19%, fitness services save 21%, and recreation and sports save 18%.
-It’s also the most affordable carrier for solopreneurs, saving them 10% on premiums.
+biBerk ranks fourth overall in Washington with competitive premiums, though it scores lower for customer experience and coverage flexibility.
+Cleaning businesses save 19%, fitness services save 21% and recreation and sports businesses save 18%.
+It's also the most affordable option for solopreneurs, who pay 10% less on premiums.

 biBerk’s digital-direct model backed by Berkshire Hathaway removes the need for an agent, and transparent underwriting and clear sales support follow from that.
 Post-sale reviews reflect recurring complaints about support access and slow endorsement processing, and claims ranks mid-pack.
-You can get standard limits of $1 million per occurrence/$ 2 million aggregate, but biBerk does not offer liquor liability, cyber or EPLI.
+You can get standard limits of $1 million per occurrence/$2 million aggregate, but biBerk doesn't offer liquor liability, cyber or EPLI.

 Where biBerk performs best: